Creampanda/MandelbrotSet/README.md

 # MandelbrotSet

-Creatin simple image of the Mandelbrot Set\n
+Creatin simple image of the Mandelbrot Set

 I am using PPM extension for image